wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/ManagementTools.md

 # Configuration tools

-Edge Data Store and adapters can be configured with either the EdgeCmd utility, OSIsoft's proprietary tool, or REST tools.
+Edge Data Store and adapters can be configured with either the EdgeCmd utility, OSIsoft's proprietary tool for configuring the Edge Data Store and adapters, or a commonly-used REST tool.

 ## EdgeCmd utility